s223060317/sit323-2025-prac2p/README.md

 Once the server is running, the content of index.html in the public directory is displayed at http://localhost:3000.
 You can personalize your webpage further by modifying the index.html file.

+## Customization
+Modify index.html
+Add CSS
+Add JavaScript:Create JavaScript files in the public directory and link them in index.html to add interactivity.

 ## GitHub Repository